Public Holidays in Ghana 2026 – National & Public Observances

 |---|---|---|---|

-| New Year’s Day | January 1 | Wednesday | Standard Gregorian new year holiday |
+| New Year’s Day | January 1 | Wednesday | Standard Gregorian New Year holiday |

-| Constitution Day | January 7 | Tuesday | Marks the 1992 constitution establishment |
+| Constitution Day | January 7 | Tuesday | Marks establishment of the 1992 Constitution |

 | Independence Day | March 6 | Thursday | Commemoration of Ghana’s independence (1957) |